Requirements By Age

 - Complete Non-Commercial Learner's Permit Application (Form DL-180); have a medical professional complete the back of this form to certify that you're medically cleared to drive.

 - If you're younger than 18 years old, have your parents or legal guardians complete Parent or Guardian Consent Form (Form DL-180TD).
 If they cannot accompany you when you apply for your permit, notarize the form.

 - If you're at least 18 years old, locate 2 acceptable proofs of residency, as indicated on the back of Form DL-180.

 - Locate your Social Security card (if it's laminated, it's unacceptable) and one form of identification as listed on the back of Form DL-180.

 - Be prepared to take both the vision and written tests.

 - Go to a Driver's License Center with all of the appropriate material mentioned above.

 - If you pass both tests, you'll obtain your permit.
 You must pay your fees with a check or money order made payable to PennDOT (cash is not accepted).

-Permits are valid for one year.
-Permit holders who are younger than 18 may only drive with a licensed driver who is at least 21 years old, or a licensed spouse or guardian who is at 18 least years old.
+Permits are valid for 1 year.
+Permit holders who are younger than 18 years old may only drive with a licensed driver who is at least 21 years old, or a licensed spouse or guardian who is at least 18 years old.
 Driving supervisors must ride in the front seat.
 See our Drivers Permits page for more information.